 A few words from Phil, our Director:

 “This page is about the significant role that legacies have in the Scargill Movement that we all love.
 I commend it to you, as it comes to help us all to think through this important part of our lives, and the impact that our legacy can have upon so many.
 After all, we are in the business of ‘lives shared, lives transformed’, and this is one way that costs us nothing but can transform so many by leading them to the love of God.”
 Phil Stone

 How it’s done …

 It works very simply and safely.
 If you would like to, Scargill Movement pays for a simple will to be written free by a qualified solicitor; all you do is give Scargill your name and address.
 We pass this onto the National Free Wills Network, of whom we are members, and they send you the addresses and phone numbers of six local participating solicitors, one of whom you may choose to contact.
 There is no obligation on your part to Scargill Movement (although, of course, if you care to remember us we would be very grateful!)
 It is as much about taking the opportunity, perhaps a matter of discipleship, as anything else.

-If there are any other questions that you would like to ask, then please call for a chat (01756 760516 is a direct line to Jacquie Dorling who looks after the legacies); or else drop him a line on email@example.com
+If there are any other questions that you would like to ask, then please call for a chat (01756 760516 is a direct line to Jacquie Dorling who looks after the legacies); or else drop her a line on firstname.lastname@example.org

 Scargill Movement: making a difference after I have gone